linuxgamerlife/lgl-powerprofile-manager/README.md

 LGL Power Profile Manager provides a simple, desktop-friendly interface for switching between tuned profiles.
 It runs as a normal user and uses `pkexec` to apply profiles with elevated privileges.

+It is 100% vibecoded, but intelligently prompted by me.

 ## Features

 - View the currently active tuned profile